MCP HubMCP Hub

 Features

-• Multi-Shell Support: Execute commands in PowerShell, Command Prompt (CMD), and Git Bash.
+• Multi-Shell Support: Execute commands in PowerShell, Command Prompt (CMD), and Git Bash

-• SSH Support: Execute commands on remote systems via SSH.
+• SSH Support: Execute commands on remote systems via SSH

 • Security Controls:

-• Command and SSH command blocking
+• Command and SSH command blocking (full paths, case variations)

 • Working directory validation